qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog324/index.rst

 (Specifying input parameters via stdin implies automatically the --json output format for results.)

-One big motivation behind this enhancement is to provide a way for the qgisprocess R libraries to support parameter types such as aggregates!
+One big motivation behind this enhancement is to provide a way for the qgis\_process R libraries to support parameter types such as aggregates!

 This feature was funded by the `Research Institute for Nature and Forest <https://www.inbo.be/en>`__, Flemish Govt